-Habit: Tillandsia circinnata grows without discernible stems.
+Habit: Tillandsia circinnata grows without discernible stems in clumps of 2 – 12 pseudobulbs..
 The leaves are thickened, covered with brownish grey scales, strongly recurved, with an entire margin and acuminate leaf apex, to 20 cm in length.
 The leaves do not exceed the length of the inflorescence, and the outer leaves often do not have blades (only leaf sheaths).
 The leaf bases are ovate with enlarged leaf sheaths forming dense, tight pseudobulbs to 12 cm in length.

 Habitat: Tillandsia circinnata grow on shrubs and trees in wetlands and Dry Broadleaf Evergreen Formation – Shrublands (scrublands).

-Distribution in Bahamas/Globally: Tillandsia circinnata occurs on all island groups within the Bahamian Archipelago, Florida the entire Caribbean region and Mexico.
+Distribution: Tillandsia circinnata occurs on all island groups within the Lucayan Archipelago, Florida the entire Caribbean region and Mexico.

-Medicinal/Cultural/Economic usage: Tillandsia circinnata has no known medicinal use in the Bahamas.
+Medicinal/Cultural/Economic usage: Tillandsia circinnata is not known to be used medicinally in the Lucayan Archipelago